-It is now very important to give seminars in English, especially practicing scientific presentations in international congresses.
-However, the graduate schools in our country scarcely cared about the development of English communication skills for students for a long time.
+It is now very important to give seminars in English, especially scientific presentations at international meetings.
+Historically however, the graduate schools in our country scarcely cared about the development of English communication skills for students.
 Our school has been emphasizing the development of communication skills in English.
-We encourage and financially support our students to give talks at international congresses abroad.
+We encourage and financially support our students to give talks at international conferences abroad.
 We also give them advice for their presentation skills.